FrankOuyangQlik/interview-for-coding-skills/Challenge 1 - Sorting/readme.md

-# Qlik Programming Challenge #1 - Sorting
+# Programming Challenge #1 - Sorting

 Generate a list of 100 random integers between 1 and 99.